Catholic Life of the School

-Priests from both parishes are warmly welcomed to the school for all events, not only those of a religious nature.
+Priests from both parishes are warmly welcomed to the school for all events, not just those of a religious nature.

 We believe that we share the role of educators of the faith with the parents and we strive to keep them fully informed of what their child is learning at school and to support them in what they can do at home to further their child's understanding of the faith.
 Parents are welcomed to assemblies, Masses and other liturgies throughout the year.